 The primary mandate of the Financial Intelligence Centre (FIC) is to contribute towards safeguarding the integrity of the Namibian financial system.
-The FIC's efforts geared towards fulfilling this mandate are mainly guided by various provisions such as section 9 of the Financial Intelligence Act 2012 (Act No. 13 of 2012) (FIA), the Prevention and Combating of Terrorist and Proliferation Activities Act, 2014 (Act No 4 of 2014) (PACOTPAA) and to a certain extent, the Prevention of Organised Crime Act, 2004 (Act No. 29 of 2004) (POCA).
+The FIC's efforts geared towards fulfilling this mandate are mainly guided by various provisions such as section 9(1)(h) of the Financial Intelligence Act 2012 (Act No. 13 of 2012) as amended (FIA), the Prevention and Combating of Terrorist and Proliferation Activities Act, 2014 (Act No 4 of 2014) (PACOTPAA) and to a certain extent, the Prevention of Organised Crime Act, 2004 (Act No. 29 of 2004) (POCA).

 The various divisions within the FIC are structured to ensure advancement of relevant objects as per the said laws.
-The Compliance Monitoring and Supervision Division in particular has a duty to supervise, monitor and assist in enhancing effective functioning of controls within Accountable and Reporting Institutions (AIs/RIs) to mitigate Money Laundering, Terrorism and Proliferation Financing (ML/TF/PF) risks.
-An integral part of this function lies in the FIC supervised populace (AIs and RIs) complying with the FIA, any regulations, directives, guidance, determinations, notices or circulars issued in terms of such law.
+The Compliance Monitoring and Supervision Division (CMSD) in particular has a duty to supervise, monitor and assist in enhancing effective functioning of controls within Accountable and Reporting Institutions (Als/RIs) to mitigate Money Laundering, Terrorism and Proliferation Financing (ML/TF/PF) risks.
+An integral part of this function lies in the FIC supervised populace (Als and RIs) complying with the FIA, any regulations, directives, guidance, determinations, notices or circulars issued in terms of such law.

-Central to FIC's Compliance Monitoring and Supervision activities lies the need to gain reasonable assurance that AIs, RIs and Identified Non-Profit Organisations (NPOs) are effectively mitigating ML/TF/PF risks and thus complying with the FIA, and where need be, with the PACOTPAA and POCA.
-Most parts of this methodology largely speak to the Compliance Assessment Methodology of AI and RIs while the NPO monitoring and outreach regime is captured in section 6 of this document.
+Central to FIC's CMSD activities lies the need to gain reasonable assurance that Als and RIs are effectively mitigating ML/TF/PF risks and thus complying with the FIA, and where need be, with the PACOTPAA and POCA.
 Such assurance functions are embodied in compliance assessments (similar to audits or inspections) and such similar activities which are explained herein.
 The said assessment activities enable the FIC to, amongst others:

-- a. appreciate the level of risk mitigation at entity and sectoral level; - b. identify ML/TF/PF risks (threats and vulnerabilities) and thus cause the necessary intervention (guidance, training, enforcement, or other mitigation efforts etc.); and c. impact the reporting behaviour of the FIA supervised populace with focus on ML/TF/PF risk mitigation and enhancing the quality and timeliness of reports reaching the FIC.
+- a. appreciate the level of risk mitigation at entity and sectoral level; - identify ML/TF/PF risks (threats and vulnerabilities) and thus cause the necessary intervention (guidance, training, enforcement, or other mitigation efforts etc.); and c. impact the reporting behaviour of the FIA supervised populace with focus on ML/TF/PF risk mitigation and enhancing the quality and timeliness of reports reaching the FIC.

-In furtherance of the above, the FIC primarily assesses the adequacy and effectiveness of a NPO, AI, RI's Anti-Money Laundering and Combating the Financing of Terrorism and Proliferation (AML/CFT/CPF) risk management system (internal controls).
+In furtherance of the above, the FIC primarily assesses the adequacy and effectiveness of an NPO, AI, RI's Anti-Money Laundering and Combating the Financing of Terrorism and Proliferation (AML/CFT/CPF) risk management system (internal controls).
 This document outlines the FIC's methodology and approach in such regard.

 The overall result of effective ML/TF/PF risk mitigation is enhanced integrity and stability of the financial system.
-It is this result which lies at the center of all Compliance Monitoring and Supervision activities of the FIC.
+It is this result which lies at the center of all CMSD activities of the FIC.